ThinkR-open/prepare-for-cran/README.md

 ### Check for windows

-Test that your package builds using the win-devl tool, or with devtools::check_win_devel()`.
+Test that your package builds using the win-devl tool, or with `devtools::check_win_devel()`.

 ## What next?

 These two checks might not catch everything the CRAN team will catch, so here is a list of good practices, based on "after-submission exchanges" we had with the CRAN team:

 ### (Re)submission

+Note that if this is your first submission, you will automatically have a NOTE, for `New submission`.

 #### Temporality